osmhpi/stallgov-docs/Counters-Intel.md

 For the evaluation of the measurements, see the "Evaluation" section at the [bottom of this page](#evaluation)

+# Measurement setup:

+We used our memutil governor to measure the values of the selected perf events.
+For this we changed memutil to always set the max frequency in the update frequency step and just log the counters.
+Additionally we adjusted our scripts to just do memutil measurements.
+Lastly additional scripts where used to simplify measurement and plotting with one command.

+The modified `memutil_main.c` as well as the modified scripts are available in the `evaluation/counter-measurements` folder.

 # Measured Counters:

 | Title | Counter 1 | Counter 2 | Counter 3 | plot_op | plot names |